jitu-ux/jitu-demo/README.md

 # jitu-demo
-This is my first github repository
+This is my first github repository.
+Author-Jitendra kasana